geoffbullen/landing-page-theme/_posts/2015-04-30-troubleshooting.markdown

  1. A screen shot of the screen on your mobile or web browser
  2. The output of the javascript console.
 For example, here is how to [get from chrome]({% post_url 2015-04-30-chrome-console %})
+ 3. The url of your JIRA cloud instance